An Interview with Bob Dylan's 1984 Drummer Colin Allen

-Flagging Down the Double E’s is a free email newsletter exploring Dylan shows of yesteryear.
+Flagging Down the Double E’s is an email newsletter exploring Dylan shows of yesteryear.
 If you’ve found this article online or someone forwarded you the email, subscribe here to get a new entry delivered to your inbox every week:

 I’m back!
 First let me thank everyone who jumped in with guest newsletters while I was on my DIY paternity leave - Rob Mitchum on Dead/Dead 1986, Tyler Wilcox on Oslo 1995, Adam Selzer on Rome 1984, Tim Edgeworth on Capitol Theatre 2017, Sara Hester on Germany 1998, and James Adams on the very first show of the Never Ending Tour.